ros2/demos/topic_monitor/README.md

 You will need two machines with ROS 2: one mobile and one stationary.

-1. Run the `ros2 run topic_monitor launch_depth_demo` executable on the stationary machine.
+1. Run the `ros2 launch topic_monitor depth_demo.launch.py` executable on the stationary machine.
 This will start some nodes publishing both small (payload of 1-character string) and large data (payload of 100,000-character string) with different depths: a pair publishing with a depth of 1, and a pair with a larger depth (50).
-1. Start the monitor on a mobile machine such as a laptop with `ros2 run topic_monitor topic_monitor -- --display`.
+1. Start the monitor on a mobile machine such as a laptop with `ros2 run topic_monitor topic_monitor --display`.
 1. Take the mobile machine out of range of the monitor, and observe how the reception rates differ for the different topics.

 You should see that the reception rate of the publishers with the higher depth is better than those with the depth of 1, because messages are less likely to get overwritten when data is taking longer to be acknowledged.